-Winding for nearly 14,000 kilometers, the Mara River is a vital source of life in Kenya and Tanzania.
+Originating from the Mau Escarpment in Kenya’s Rift valley, the Mara River Basin covers nearly 14,000 square kilometers, providing a vital source of life in Kenya and Tanzania.
 The river traverses the towering Mau Forest, wanders through tea plantations and growing settlements in the upper Basin, and waters the rangelands of Maasai pastoral communities.
 The river also sustains the region’s stunning biodiversity, from forest ecosystems to the wildebeests migrating between Serengeti National Park and Maasai Mara National Reserve.

 Straddling the border between Kenya and Tanzania, the Mara River Basin might easily have been a point of international conflict.
 But instead, it’s becoming a model case study of approaches and tools that foster effective transboundary water cooperation.